- The actual depth of the Colorado River is tough to pinpoint. Some say the average depth is 20 feet, but there are holes that could go 90 feet deep.

 - The invasion by the Spanish and later the Gold Rush, propelled the Natives tribes from the area, as the lands under the control of Indians could not be prospected.

 - Missionaries also played a huge part in displacing and converting Indian tribes and westernizing them.
-Thus causing loss of culture and their native ways.
+Thus causing a loss of culture and their native ways.

 Human Control of the Colorado River